Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 description: Detailed information about Amplitude Experiment's local evaluation architecture, limitations, and tradeoffs.
 ---

-Local evaluation runs [evaluation logic](./implementation.md) on in the SDK, saving you the overhead incurred by making a network request per user evaluation.
+Local evaluation runs [evaluation logic](./implementation.md) in the SDK, saving you the overhead incurred by making a network request per user evaluation.
 The [sub-millisecond evaluation](../performance-and-caching.md#local-evaluation) is perfect for latency-minded systems which need to be performant at scale.

 ## Targeting capabilities